 Dave has been called the DEBT SLAYER for good reason.
 Dave broadcast his daily radio show from Brentwood, Tennessee in the Nashville area.
 This area is one of the most entrepreneurial areas in the United States.
 He broadcast for three hours daily, taking call after call from people of all ages, all over the United States.

 Dave’s live events pack large churches everywhere.
-Dave doesn’t care about offending anyone, but is determined to help everyone.
-Granted some people find this tough love approach offensive, but he has no problem telling people they have made STUPID Decision, when the fact dictate that they have.
-We cannot recommend highly enough, attending a live Financial Peace
+Dave doesn’t care about offending anyone but is determined to help everyone.
+Granted some people find this tough-love approach offensive, but he has no problem telling people they have made a STUPID Decision when the fact dictates that they have.
+We cannot recommend highly enough, attending a live Financial Peace.

 Why would you invest in something you haven’t researched?